This page describes CAAPR, the Combined

 Upper-case alphabetic letters, plus a few special symbols and punctuation characters.
 The symbols in this group are assigned meanings that are usually related in some fashion to the corresponding letter (or, in the case of symbols and punctuation, a letter they resemble in shape).
 Most of the English long vowels, diphthongs, and less common short vowels fall into this group.

-primarily before the letter r.
-There is usually a resemblance
+before the letter r.
+There is usually a resemblance in

 sound to the unaccented letter.

-between American and British English, except for ê and
+American and British English, except for ê and î, which

 indicate indistinct sounds within both American and British